Associate Professor and Director, Expository Writing Program / Graduate Faculty

 Phone: (785) 532-2416

-A. Abby Knoblauch's interests include feminist rhetorical theories and feminist pedagogies, teacher development, and popular culture and the teaching of writing.
-She teaches undergraduate and graduate courses in composition, rhetoric, popular culture, and film adaptation.
+A. Abby Knoblauch's interests include feminist rhetorical theories and feminist pedagogies, embodied rhetorics, teacher development, and writing pedagogies.
+She teaches undergraduate and graduate courses in composition, rhetoric, and film adaptation.
 Her current research focuses on embodied rhetorics and embodied pedagogies.
-Her work has appeared in a number of scholarly collections, as well as the journals Slayage and College Composition and Communication.
-Her most recent article has been accepted by Composition Studies.
+Her work has appeared in a number of scholarly collections, as well as the journals College Composition and Communication, Composition Studies, and Slayage.
 She has also co-edited a book on first-time teaching experiences.